The Oberoi Udaivilas is a luxury hotel located in Udaipur, Rajsthan, India. It was rated as the world’s best hotel in 2015 by Travel+Leisure.

 The hotel was constructed on the hunting grounds of the Maharana of Mewar, which was around 200 years old.
 Around 40 percent of the total hotel area are designated a wildlife sanctuary.

-Udaivillas is a 30-acre resort located on land along the lake where the Maharanas of Mewar once began their hunting trips.
-The predominantly single-story structure rises with the slope of the land, creating different levels and stunning views of the 17th- and 18th-century island palaces and the long, sprawling City Palace.
+Udaivilas is a 30-acre resort located on land; along the lake where the Maharanas of Mewar once began their hunting trips.
+They have the predominantly single-story structure rises with the slope of the land, creating different levels and stunning views of the 17th- and 18th-century island palaces and the long, sprawling City Palace.